feasgal/tw-portfolio/project/docs/sample/troubleshooting/vpn.md

 # VPN and subnets

-Clients on VPN or different subnets cannot see or reach the server.
+Clients on VPN or different subnets can't see or reach the server.

 ## Confirm